 The managed services methodology has been around for several years now, which has given many IT providers time to develop more sophisticated pricing…but some still abide by the old “nickel-and-dime” rule.

-Here’s how you can avoid hidden charges when engaging in a managed services agreement.
+Here’s how you can avoid hidden charges when engaging in a managed IT services agreement.

 Understand Your MSPs Pricing Model

-Some managed service providers attempt to nickel-and-dime their customers with seemingly hidden nuisance charges whle others are pretty straight forward in their billing process.
+Some managed IT services Hollywood providers attempt to nickel-and-dime their customers with seemingly hidden nuisance charges whle others are pretty straight forward in their billing process.
 If you want to avoid these nasty surprise bills, it’s important to read your contract carefully and understand your MSPs pricing model to know exactly what is and is not covered by your agreement.

 Here are a few of the most common methods by which managed service providers structure their pricing: